johnmathews/johnmathews.is/data/blog/1-peter-1-vs-3.md

 I thought that writing about 1 paragraph per post would be easy, maybe even too short, but this is so dense that I'm not sure.
-The last three highlighted paragraphs are all one paragraph originally[ref]Originally in my English bible.
-Does the original text even have paragraphs?[/ref] , I've just split them up to make it easier to write about.
+The last three highlighted paragraphs are all one paragraph originally[^1], I've just split them up to make it easier to write about.

 # Part 1